dynamiqs/dynamiqs/docs/documentation/getting_started/examples.md

 # Basic examples

-First time using dynamiqs?
+First time using Dynamiqs?
 Below are a few basic examples to help you get started.

 ## Simulate a lossy quantum harmonic oscillator